Journal article

 Pathogen reduction requirements for direct potable reuse in Antarctica: Evaluating human health risks in small communities

-SCIENCE OF THE TOTAL ENVIRONMENT | ELSEVIER SCIENCE BV | Published : 2013
+Science of the Total Environment | ELSEVIER SCIENCE BV | Published : 2013

 Abstract

 Small, remote communities often have limited access to energy and water.
 Direct potable reuse of treated wastewater has recently gained attention as a potential solution for water-stressed regions, but requires further evaluation specific to small communities.
 The required pathogen reduction needed for safe implementation of direct potable reuse of treated sewage is an important consideration but these are typically quantified for larger communities and cities.
-A quantitative microbial risk assessment (QMRA) was conducted, using norovirus, giardia and Campylobacter as reference pathogens, to determine the level of treatment required to meet the tolerable annual disease burden of 10(-6) DALYs..
+A quantitative microbial risk assessment (QMRA) was conducted, using norovirus, giardia and Campylobacter as reference pathogens, to determine the level of treatment required to meet the tolerable annual disease burden of 10-6 DALYs p..

 View full abstract